KCWX: Switch to MyNetworkTV

 Sinclair Broadcast Group disclosed in its 2009 annual report for that year, released in March 2010, that it had signed the month before to move the CW affiliation to KMYS—the former KRRT—on September 1, 2010.
 The affiliation switch was eventually moved up two days to August 30; on that date, the MyNetworkTV affiliation moved to KCWX.
 With the then-pending loss of its CW affiliation, Belo terminated its LMA with Corridor Television on April 24, 2010, forcing Corridor to operate KCWX on its own from Austin.

-On January 22, 2025, the Federal Communications Commission proposed a $369,190 fine against KCWX for failing to properly transmit National Periodic Tests of the Emergency Alert System in 2018, 2019 and 2021.
+On January 22, 2025, the FCC proposed a $369,190 fine against KCWX for failing to properly transmit National Periodic Tests of the Emergency Alert System (EAS) in 2018, 2019 and 2021.
 According to the report, the FCC accused the station of numerous violations of EAS regulations, including rebroadcasting alert tones and audio relays from previous years, simulating test messages instead of the authorized test message, and falsely claiming to have properly received the tests when it had not.
+Corridor Television, which owns KCWX, entered into a consent decree with the FCC in August 2026, agreeing to make a $27,000 "voluntary contribution" and implement an EAS compliance plan.